Clothing Insecurity is Real. Together, We Can Change It

 Why Clothing Insecurity Matters in Schools

-Missed school days: Students without appropriate clothes or shoes often stay home, falling further behind academically.
+Missed school days: Students without appropriate clothes or shoes often stay home, falling behind academically.

 Bullying and stigma: Children wearing worn-out or ill-fitting clothes are frequent targets of bullying.
 Some withdraw socially; others act out to cope.